Share feedback

 An image does not exist locally with the tag: docker/getting-started

-2. Sign in to Docker Hub using the command docker login -u YOUR-USER-NAME.
+2. To fix this, first sign in to Docker Hub using your Docker ID: docker login YOUR-USER-NAME.

 3. Use the docker tag command to give the getting-started image a new name.
 Replace YOUR-USER-NAME with your Docker ID.